-- 1. The appropriate form will be completed by the faculty member indicating the specific infraction, the degree of seriousness of the infraction (i.e., coaching, warning, reprimand, or probation), and the steps required by the student to correct the behavior. - The infraction will be discussed with the student, and the form will be signed by both the student and the faculty member.
+- 1. The appropriate form will be completed by the faculty member indicating the specific infraction, the degree of seriousness of the infraction (i.e., coaching, warning, reprimand, or probation), and the steps required by the student to correct the behavior. - 2.
+The infraction will be discussed with the student, and the form will be signed by both the student and the faculty member.
 The student will receive a copy, and a copy will go into the student's file. - 3.
 The faculty member will discuss the infraction with the Program Director.
 Depending on the seriousness of the infraction, the Program Director may decide to talk to the student also. - 4.
-If a student receives a total of four reprimands at any time during the course of the program or incurs a serious violation of disciplinary policy, the Program Director may recommend to the Department Chair probation or dismissal of the student from the program.
+If a student accumulates any subsequent disciplinary actions, the Program Director may recommend to the Department Chair probation or dismissal of the student from the program.